Quantcast

 Harry’s Table by Cipriani is the quintessence of all that is great about Italy.
 It is warm, welcoming, stylish and unassuming.
 And the table we sat at overlooked a beautiful grass-covered piazza, surrounded by an historic old church and a few post-modern looking buildings.
 The food was Italian, which means it was tasty, satisfying and comforting.
 And though I did not spy any celebrities on this Sunday, I am certain that all those CBS television celebs make Harry’s Table by Cipriani a regular spot for breakfast, lunch or dinner.

 The Cipriani empire is now four generations old.
 It has been said that the Federico Fellini film “La Dolce Vita” gave Rome its identity.
 This can also be said of the Cipriani Empire.
 By successfully exporting the style, warmth, friendliness and elegance of Italy, this family has helped the world understand what it means to be Italian.
 Marcello Mastroianni, Giancarlo Giannini and their American counterparts Robert DeNiro and Al Pacino showed us what it is to be Italian through their films.
 The Ciprianis show us the quintessence of Italy with food.
-So go into Manhattan and have get a nice taste of la dolce vita.
+So go into Manhattan and get a nice taste of la dolce vita.